bartventer/gorm-multitenancy/README.md

 ### PostgreSQL driver

-Important notes:
+#### Important notes
 - The driver uses the `public` schema for public models and the tenant specific schema for tenant specific models
 - All models must implement the `gorm.Tabler` interface
 - The table name for public models must be prefixed with `public.` (e.g. `public.books`), whereas the table name for tenant specific models must not contain any prefix (e.g. only `books`)
-- All tenant specific models must implement the `TenantTabler` interface, which classifies the model as a tenant specific model:
+- All tenant specific models must implement the [TenantTabler](https://pkg.go.dev/github.com/bartventer/gorm-multitenancy/v2/#TenantTabler) interface, which classifies the model as a tenant specific model:
     - The `TenantTabler` interface has a single method `IsTenantTable() bool` which returns `true` if the model is tenant specific and `false` otherwise
     - The `TenantTabler` interface is used to determine which models to migrate when calling `MigratePublicSchema` or `CreateSchemaForTenant`
 - Models can be registered in two ways: